usaid-cs/yesterday-i-learned/random.md

 1. "Snirty" is dirty snow.
 1. For large ships, the anchor itself isn't doing much of the anchoring; the chain is.
 Each link in the chain is hundreds of freedom pounds.
 [Other fun facts about anchors.](https://www.reddit.com/r/explainlikeimfive/comments/9agylr/eli5_how_do_boat_anchors_work_at_sea/e4vdjkq/)
 1. [UB40](https://en.wikipedia.org/wiki/UB40) the band was named after the *Unemployment Benefit Form 40* in the UK.
-1. Pythagoras knew that the Earth was round 500 years before Chris(t) was born.
 1. Clean stained plastic tupperware with [denture tablets](https://www.onegoodthingbyjillee.com/2015/07/20-things-you-can-clean-with-denture-tablets.html).
 1. Sherbets can contain milk ingredients.
 Sorbets cannot.
 1. A [lock pick gun](https://i.imgur.com/1aFrH9w.gifv) works by bumping all slots at the same time, unlocking the lock, before they spring back to a locked state.